James LaBrie: Food poisoning incident

 On December 30, 1994, while vacationing in Cuba, LaBrie was stricken with a severe case of food poisoning from contaminated pork and while vomiting, he ruptured his vocal cords.
 He saw three throat specialists who all said there was nothing they could do except have him rest his voice as much as possible.
 However, on January 12, 1995, against doctor's orders, he was on the Waking Up the World Tour in Japan promoting Dream Theater's Awake album with his voice far from normal.
 LaBrie has said he did not feel vocally "normal" until at least 2002.
 He has also said that this era was a very hard time for him as a singer, and depression as a result caused him to consider departing from the band, although his bandmates supported him and urged him to stay.
 After the World Tourbulence tour, he discovered that his voice had fully returned.
 He said that his voice was fully healed by time and training.
 However, while speaking to Greg Prato of Songfacts in 2019, LaBrie explained how the incident affected his vocal range.
 "So, instead of hitting D's and E's and F-sharps and all that stuff, I was able to hit C, C-sharp, and D. But I had to really watch it.
 I have hit F notes here and there, but I have to really watch it.
 But that was probably the darkest moment in my life, for sure."

 Lip syncing allegations

-In February of 2022, rumors emerged of LaBrie lip syncing during the North American leg of Dream Theater's Top of the World Tour as fan recordings from the tour were posted online.
+In February 2022, rumours emerged of LaBrie lip syncing during the North American leg of Dream Theater's Top of the World Tour as fan recordings from the tour were posted online.
 Specifically, fans pointed to the post-chorus section of the song "Bridges In The Sky" as evidence of LaBrie lip syncing to a pre-recorded vocal track.
 LaBrie addressed the controversy onstage during the band's performance in Houston, Texas, on March 18, 2022, denying the allegations and claiming he has never lip synced in his entire life.

+LaBrie would later elaborate by stating: "I've never lip-synced in my entire life, so let's just get that out of the way.
+That's bullshit.
+I don't agree with anybody lip-syncing to their music.
+I say that if you do it, you should be able to reproduce it live, or at least try to reproduce it live."
+Regarding the usage of pre-recorded backing tracks during live performances, LaBrie asserts such tracks could be used to enhance a performance if done intelligently, creatively and artistically.